Last Updated on

 Do not try to use a fishing or recreational kayaks for whitewater kayaking as it may turn out to be disastrous so, the right equipment must be used for the sport.

-For a beginner, kayaking can prove to be quite difficult and tricky because of the narrow dimension of kayaks and because of the use of a double bladded paddle.
-In view of these challenges, BestKayak.ORG have here a careful selection of kayaks suitable for beginners who are interested in whitewater kayaking.
+For a beginner, kayaking can prove to be quite difficult and tricky because of the narrow dimension of kayaks and because of the use of a double bladed paddle.
+In view of these challenges, BestKayak.ORG have here a careful selection of best beginner kayak for whitewater entry-level kayakers.

 1. The length of a kayak is a high point of note when it comes to whitewater kayaking.
 Longer boats do not turn fast but they track straighter and can be paddled at higher speeds (like in rapids) more efficiently than shorter ones of the same type.